realskyquest/test-P86L/README.md

 # Project-86-Launcher

-A launcher built for project 86
+A Launcher developed for Project-86 for managing game files.

 ## Features